dugger/webvtt-player-ts/README.md

 # webvtt-player

-*webvtt-player* is a [React] component (now fully written in TypeScript) that lets you play an audio file while viewing its [WebVTT] subtitles as an interactive transcript.
+*webvtt-player* is a [React] component, fully written in **TypeScript**, that lets you play an audio file while viewing its [WebVTT] subtitles as an interactive transcript.
 Take a look at the [example site] to get a sense of what this means.

 *webvtt-player* was developed as part of the [Unlocking the Airwaves] project which received generous support from the [National Endowment for the Humanities].